DIRECTLab/carla-energy-consumption/docs/CARLA_DEMO.md

 ### More Manual Method

-*This is more the older method for getting the demo running, still works but the current method is more automated.*
+*This is the older method for getting the demo running, still works but the current method is more automated.*

 1. Starting the Carla Server
     1. Open a terminal